geronimus/jstext/README.md

 ## escape( chars, inText, escapeChar )

-Returns the `inText` argument with every character in the `chars` argument escaped.
+Returns the `inText` argument, with every character in the `chars` argument escaped.

-By default, this function uses JavaScript's escape character, the backslash (\).
+By default, this function uses JavaScript's escape character, the backslash (\\).
 However, you can provide another character value to the `escapeChar` parameter to use that character instead.

 The original use case for this function was printing text representations of values that may need to contain string literals, where internal double-quotes (") or other characters may need to be escaped.